kongjun18/nvim/README.md

 ## FAQ

-1. How to disable wakatime/codeium/yadm?
+1. How to disable and enable wakatime/codeium/yadm/obsidian and custom obsidian path?

-Set variables in lua/core/global.lua like `wakatime_enable` to `false`.
+Set variables in lua/modules/config/init.lua like `wakatime_enable` to `false`.

 ## Credits